Jason Bolden: Political views

-In 2018, after Stefano Gabbana called Selena Gomez ugly on Instagram, Bolden told Page Six he doesn’t dress clients in Dolce & Gabbana, due to their history of controversial comments and political views.

 In 2020, Bolden called out French luxury brands Celine and Yves Saint Laurent for performative solidarity with the Black Lives Matter movement, after Bolden and other Black stylists, celebrities, and models faced discrimination from the brands.
 Bolden is a board member of the Black Fashion and Beauty Council, created to support Black creatives navigating the industry.

 In 2021, Booth Moore wrote an article in Women's Wear Daily, criticizing the lack of garments showcased by Black designers at the Golden Globe Awards.
-Bolden and celebrity stylist Law Roach responded by calling out gatekeeping that Black stylists have had to overcome in order to have access to certain brands and garments.
+Bolden and celebrity stylist Law Roach responded by explaining there's gatekeeping that Black stylists have to overcome in order to have access to certain brands and garments.
 Roach and Bolden questioned Moore’s logic of expecting Black stylists to correct industry wrongs that were purposely created to oppress Black artists and businesspeople.
 They stated the responsibility should be on wealthy white and non-Black artists and businesspeople to change the dynamics of the industry.